10 Money Rules You Should’ve Learned in School but Didn’t

 high school students raising hands in classroom

-School is great for a lot of things, but it doesn’t focus on giving young people the financial education foundation they need to become successful.
+School is great for a lot of things, but it doesn’t focus on giving young people the financial education foundation they need to become successful with their money.

-Indeed, plenty of people may be long removed from the classroom, but find they just don’t understand the world of personal finance the way they should.
+Indeed, plenty of people may be long removed from the classroom, but find they just don’t understand money the way that they should.
+This can make it difficult to build wealth the way that many desire.

-Thankfully, we don’t have to remain uninformed.
-Here are 10 essential money rules that you should have learned in school but probably didn’t.
+Here are 10 essential money rules that school should have taught us but probably didn’t.

 Never spend your entire paycheck